Edveika/Desktop-Organizer/README.md

 python3 App.py
 ```

+# 🏗️ TODO

+* Save settings in a file.
+If user enables real time sorting and reboots he will not need to reenable it.
+* GUI to whitelist files/undo actions

 # ⌨️ Cool code showcase

 * Recursive function that finds all subfolders from folder_dir.
 Super proud of this one.